This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 In this section, you’ll go through an example of deploying PostgreSQL, a popular open

-database using Knex.js and deploy a Lambda function and API Gateway to run a Node.js app that connects to
+database by using Knex.js and deploy a Lambda function to run a Node.js app that connects to the PostgreSQL database over

-the PostgreSQL database over TLS and runs queries.
+TLS and runs queries.

-Head into the folder you’ve been using for this blog post series’s examples, and create a new subfolder for this
+Head into the folder you’ve been using for this blog post series’s examples and create a new subfolder for this

 blog post, and within it, a new OpenTofu root module called lambda-rds: